8ft0/study-guide/docs/bash/monitoring/System Resource Monitoring and Alerting.md

-## Challenge Name: System Resource Monitoring and Alerting
+# System Resource Monitoring and Alerting

 ### Description:
 You are required to write a shell script that monitors the system's CPU and memory usage.
 If the usage exceeds specified thresholds, the script should log an alert message to a file and send an email notification.